alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

     public static <U extends DomainEvent, T extends IHandler<U>> void  registerWeakReference(T instance, Class<U> eventType){

-        // Holding the weak reference is a design decision
+        // Holding the weak reference is a design decision.
-        // while not convenient from a code perspective (cannot reliably hold lambdas),
+        // While not convenient from a code perspective (cannot reliably hold lambdas),
         // I am not excited to keep in a global object strong references to anything,
         // to avoid memory leaks.
         // A better approach is not to make this object static for long running applications and